 When you reach out to these individuals, make sure you demonstrate your value and how you can help them in this difficult time.

 The second method requires leveraging relationships.
 If you do not know any divorce attorneys, it’s time to start networking.
 Developing relationships with divorce attorneys to refer you to their clients is a great strategy for getting motivated seller leads.
 They already trust their attorney and that trust will extend to you.
 Unlike a cold lead, like the first method, this strategy leverages existing relationships so that you can get the business.
 However, this isn’t going to work if you do not demonstrate consistently that you are reliable and trustworthy.

 Have you ever driven through neighborhoods for possible investments and noticed that ugly home on the street?
 Or even the one that looks abandoned?
 These homes are great indicators that the homeowner doesn’t care about the home and may be willing to sell.

 Moreover, if the home is abandoned, it might be a zombie foreclosure and the original homeowner may not know it’s still in their name.
 Meaning, they will owe taxes and will likely be very motivated to sell.
 You can easily write the address down for the home and leverage skip tracing on the address to see who owns the property.
 However, if there are people living inside the home, knock and introduce yourself.

 Now that you know how to find motivated seller leads for subject-to deals, it’s time to get to work!
 If you’re still a little unsure what subject-to is and how to use it.
-I invite you to get my Unlimited Funding Program to learn more.
+I invite you to get my Investor kit to learn more.